Please install the NVIDIA driver before installing or updating the Jedox Suite. Use of the latest driver is recommended.

 For more information about driver installation on Linux, please read the NVIDIA CUDA Installation Guide for Linux:

 Jedox Suite Installation

 Use the Windows Jedox Setup file from the official Jedox website.

-During the Windows Setup, select the following setup type:
+During the Windows Setup, select the “Advanced Setup” type:

-In setup dialog “Final options” select “Enable GPU Accelerator”.
-This option is only selectable if a supported GPU card was found:
+In the “Final options” setup dialog, select “Enable GPU Accelerator”.
+This option is only selectable if a supported GPU card was found.